 Ideal Chapter Size: 60

 Conduct Violations: Risk Management (spring 2016)

 Phi Pi Phi Silver Cup - [2016, 2012]

 Undergraduate Hall of Fame

-Frank F. Hargear Memorial
+Frank F. Hargear Memorial Award

 Stevens Institute of Technology was founded in 1870.
 It's fraternity system was started in 1874.
-Phi Nu was founded by three Stevens Institute students on March 23, 1923.
-Its first initiation was held on June 1, 1923.
+Phi Nu was founded by three students on March 23, 1923.
+The first initiation was held on June 1, 1923.
 On June 24, 1926, Phi Nu was chartered in the month old fraternity, Alpha Kappa Pi, as its Gamma Chapter.
-In 1946 the chapter designation was changed to Alpha Tau of Alpha Sigma Phi.
-Prior to World War II, the chapter had a house at 509 River Terrace.
+In 1946, the Chapter designation was changed to Alpha Tau of Alpha Sigma Phi.
+Prior to World War II, the Chapter had a house at 509 River Terrace.

 Submitting Changes to the Chapter's History: Any member of the fraternity and/or chapter is welcome to submit a request to update/change/correct information listed within the chapter history portion of this page.
 Submissions will be accepted in two ways: Should a correction need to be made, please submit the entire sentence/paragraph that needs to be updated with the correction highlighted in yellow or in a different color.
 If something new or updated needs to be added, please submit the entire sentence/paragraph that needs to be added and/or revised with the new or added information highlighted in yellow or in a different color.

 This information should be submitted to firstname.lastname@example.org where it will be reviewed by Fraternity Staff and/or the Grand Historian.
 Your submission will not be acknowledged unless it has been added to the website.
-It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/colony before they are submitted for consideration.
+It is very important that the chapter's history accurately and objectively reflect the chapter, so all corrections, additions, revisions should be reviewed by other members of your chapter/provisional chapter before they are submitted for consideration.